Addressing the market’s needs

 Since 2015, the imec.istart program has launched five special business tracks: Logistics & Mobility; BlueHealth (focusing on eHealth applications); Media, Telecom & Entertainment; BlueSpace (for start-ups in SpaceTech); and the latest FinTech, InsurTech and CyberSecurity.

 Imec.istart offers three calls a year.
-The first call of 2018 will be launched at the beginning of January and will close on February 1.
-Click here to get to know the procedures and submit your application!
+Click here to get to know the procedures!